ryjen/ryjen.github.io/content/musings/opinion-wall.md

 12. Happiness has devolved into a means to end for success, business, survival and revenge.
 It is no longer acceptable to fail at happiness - an impossible feat in life.
 The true causes are also impossible to deal with, so drugs or die.

+13. Confidence is a bully or rapist just the same as an unconfident person.

+14. Turbans seem like the greatest thing ever for society.
+Must I change religion to wear one?